Berjaya Corp launches Four Seasons Kyoto | theSundaily

 “Back then, on a per square foot basis, the price was less than half of the price of a hotel or land in Kuala Lumpur’s Golden Triangle and the hotel rate in Kyoto was three to four times that of Kuala Lumpur.
 The numbers looked good.
 It was a good buy,” he said.

-Tan added that the hotel business in Japan is doing well now, especially after the liberalisation of visas which gave a boost to tourism.
+Tan added that the hotel business in Japan is doing well now, especially after the liberalisation of visas, which provided a boost to tourism.

 Four Seasons Kyoto general manager Alex Porteous expects the average hotel occupancy to be about 65% during the first year of operation.
 He said the room rates, which are over US$1,000 per night now, will see incremental increases based on three-year and five-year plans.